amasoft-dr/cabinets.js/README.md

 ```
 You can see, now the code it's cleaner and we also have fined-grained notification based on prop change.
-This approach is good for small apps and/or single developer dedicated only with State development.
+This approach is good for small apps and/or single developer dedicated only to State development.
-This approach could result difficult to follow if you have too many operations, subs-stores, and
-different people writing your application code.
-It requires same file, same store to be edited, an probably
+This approach could result difficult to follow if you have too many operations, subs-stores, and different people writing your application code.
+It requires the same file, same store to be edited, an probably
-differnt devs can write their own substore and become
+different devs can write their own substore and become
-a nigthmare, imagine the frustration while merging.
+a nightmare, imagine the frustration while merging.

-This lead us to the 3rd approach, **Combining Store**
+This leads us to the 3rd approach, **Combining Store**

 When writing independent Stores that are going to be combined you need
-to set-up you mind and know that they can be combined and you need
+to set-up, your mind and know that they can be combined and you need
 a way to access your specific state sub-store because the state
 that is passed to maps, interceptors and reducers will have
 every sub-store attach to it, In a store that is going to be combined
-you alaways access your piece of store's state as state.yourStoreName.
+you always access your piece of store's state as state.yourStoreName.

 Also, if you know for sure or agree with other devs that your store
 will be combined with some other specific stores then you will have